Encarnación de Díaz: History

 The Spanish began their conquest of the area in 1529.
 When it was completed, larger permanent settlements became possible.
 During the colonial period, two factors shaped the settlement and economic development of the area.
 The first was the pass to the north, which came to be known as the Puerta del Oro (The Gate of Gold).
 The Spanish built a road through here called the Camino de las Carretas linking Nueva Galicia to the mines and other lands to the north.
 This road would eventually connect Mexico City to Santa Fe.
 This road carried ore south to processing area in Michoacán and carried food and other supplies north to these same mines.
 This road gave rise to the first Spanish settlement in the area in 1567, then called Sauz de Los Macias.
 It functioned as a way station between Villas de Santa Maria de Los Lagos and Aguascalientes as it had a freshwater spring.
 In addition to the road, demands for supplies from northern mines prompted the establishment of various haciendas in the municipality area to produce crops and livestock.
 Major colonial-era haciendas include Hacienda de San José de los Sauces, titled in 1567 but refounded at the end of the 17th century, Hacienda del Tacuán, given to Pedro Mateo de Ortega at the end of the 16th century, Hacienda de Santa Bárbara from the 16th century, Mariquita Hacienda established in 1563 and Casas Blancas in 1580.

-The town of Encarnación has its origins in a way station set up for travellers on the north-south road through the pass.
+The town of Encarnación has its origins in a way station set up for travelers on the north-south road through the pass.
 The station was established in the San Miguel Hacienda in 1694 and called the Puesto del Sauz de Los Macías where there was a spring with potable water.
 In the 18th century, the area's population had grown sufficiently that it needed a center of civil and religious services.
 The way station was declared a village in 1760 under the name of Villa de Nuestra Señora de la Encarnación de Los Macías.
 The name partly came from a small image of the Virgin Mary which was found by a worker at the San Miguel Hacienda.

 During the Mexican War of Independence, insurgents defended the town at the Cerro del Baluarte in 1811.
 Later that same year, Miguel Hidalgo passed through on his way north after his defeat at Puente de Calderón.

 By 1823, the town was an official seat of government for the area.
 For much of the 19th century, however, it was a dependency of either San Juan de los Lagos or of Teocaltiche.
 In 1872, it became an independent Department.
 The municipal archives began functioning in 1867, but the municipality was not officially recognized until 1917.